Showing posts with label Orlestone. Show all posts

 The routes in this guide explore the contrasting elements of the local area, including Romney Marsh and the banks of the Royal Military Canal.

-Hamstreet is a great base for walkers because of its railway station, coffee shops in both the High Street and garden centre, fish and chip shop, Indian restaurant, shops and Duke's Head pub.
-Note: wordings highlighted in bold are reference points that appear in different walks.
+Hamstreet is a great base for walkers because of its railway station, coffee shops in both the High Street and garden centre, fish and chip shop, Indian restaurant, shops and the Duke's Head pub (lunchtime dining Tues-Fri and all afternoon on Sunday).
+Note: locations in capitals are reference points that appear in different walks; wordings in italics are optional alternatives.

 A variation on this route was featured in the 'Top 50 best summer walks in Britain' in the Independent newspaper.